 That estimate may only be the tip of the iceberg, the group said, as people may not seek medical attention for food poisoning and cases go unrecorded.
 The U.S. Department of Agriculture has an online reporting tool for those who think they might have a foodborne illness.

 “We applaud CSPI’s ongoing efforts to educate consumers about food safety,” Dr. Elisabeth Hagen, the USDA’s undersecretary for food safety, said in a statement.

 “While we have made progress in making food safer — including cutting E. coli O157-related illnesses in half — we still have work to do.
 As Salmonella rates continue to stagnate, we look forward to CSPI’s support, and the support of other groups committed to food safety, of our efforts to reduce this dangerous foodborne pathogen, including modernization of the poultry inspection system.”

 If you are experiencing symptoms related to food poisoning, visit Integra Urgent Care at one of our convenient Dallas/Ft.Worth locations.
-Our caring professionals specialize in many services and are here to help you feel better and stay healthy.
+Our urgent care centers are open in Grand Prairie, Weatherford, and Las Colinas where our caring professionals specialize in many services and are here to help you feel better and stay healthy.

 For more information on food poisoning, visit: http://www.cnn.com/2013/10/08/health/foodborne-illness-101/